 Niagara Falls is one of the most well-known natural landmarks in Canada.
 Straddling the border between Canada and the United States, Niagara Falls churns 7,500 bathtubs worth of water over its brink every second, making it the world’s second largest waterfall by volume.
 It’s not as high as Angel Falls nor as wide as Victoria Falls, but, thanks to the Great Lakes that feed it, it’s much wetter.
 Niagara Falls creates a constant mist, a deafening roar and an eternal rainbow that shifts between the two countries.

 The spectacle is mesmerizing, and it’s easy to understand why this wonder of nature has drawn daredevils, honeymooners and tourists for the past 200 years.
+Get close to the falls on a thrilling Hornblower cruise or take the Journey Behind the Falls tour, which leads you to two outdoor observation decks.
 When you’ve had your fill of water, there are lots of other things to do in Niagara Falls like head to some of the 160 wineries on the Niagara Peninsula, go for a hike in Niagara Glen, or browse the boutiques in charming Niagara-on-the-Lake.

 With alpine lakes as blue as Switzerland’s, and mountains to rival the Matterhorn, there’s no need to travel to the Alps when you can have a Rocky Mountain high that makes you want to yodel in Canada.
 It’s not just the scenery that conjures Switzerland, but Banff National Park’s history, too.